AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 This design is modular, such that it supports different fork rules, different block data structures and ordering algorithms (including multiple parents), different attack strategies.
 The program also accepts a variety of parameters -- both for the simulation itself, the individual chains, and for each attack strategy.

-The source code for this model blockchain network is contained in the `/experiments/por-sim-rs/` folder of \href{https://github.com/AmarooHQ/whitepaper}{this paper's repository}.
+The source code for this model blockchain network is contained in the \href{https://github.com/AmarooHQ/whitepaper/tree/master/experiments/por-sim-rs}{\texttt{/experiments/por-sim-rs/}} folder of \href{https://github.com/AmarooHQ/whitepaper}{this paper's repository}.

 As we can optimize this model, we can simulate many attacks quickly; so we can efficiently make statistically significant measurements.

+\todo{asdf - continue method}

 ##### Scope and Constraints